How Can Disaster Psychology Help Business Through the Coronavirus Crisis?

-During these tough economic times consumers are at least anxious and at worst traumatized by the financial circumstances they face.
-Successfully connecting with your audience in this climate requires close attention to what years.
-So, how do leaders use these principles to guide their decisions throughout the recovery process?
-Simply by asking themselves at every step of the way, ‘will this enhance a sense of safety, predictability or control?
-If the answer is ‘yes’ to any one of these conditions then in all likelihood it’s a good step to take.
+During these tough health and economic times, people are, at least, anxious and at worst, traumatized by the physical and financial circumstances they face.
+Successfully connecting with people in this climate requires close attention.
+In fact, it is critical.
+So how do political and business leaders use these principles to guide their decisions throughout the recovery process?
+Simply by asking themselves at every step of the way, “Will this enhance a sense of safety, predictability or control?”
+If the answer is “yes” to any one of these conditions, then in all likelihood it’s a good step to take.

 Dr. Kevin Becker is a Clinical Instructor at Harvard Medical School, Department of Psychiatry/Beth Israel Deaconess Medical Center and Senior Partner at Organizational Resilience International, a global crisis management firm. www.oriconsulting.com

 Dr. Dennis Becker has been an instructor in several schools at Harvard and at M.I.T.
 He is Chief Executive Officer and Senior Coaching Partner at The Speech Improvement Company, a global communication coaching firm. www.speechimprovement.com